 I promise that this is a recipe to get lost in…in more ways than one!

-Here’ a short Youtube video (more like a snippet) I made when I was icing this cake, just for fun.
+Here’ a short Youtube video (more like a trailer or a snippet) I made when I was icing this cake, just for fun.
 Please subscribe to my Youtube channel while you’re there!

 Mississippi Mud Cake